 Staffing and CPD: The Biggest Hidden Cost

-But fees and cover are only part of the story.
-Teachers trained in UK GCSE assessment, points-based, criterion-referenced, examination-focused, must cognitively shift to rubric-based internal assessment, project-based learning, and conceptual understanding.
-This retraining burden is psychological as much as technical.
-Many experienced teachers resist the change; some embrace it and leave for independent or international schools where MYP is more established.
+Fees and cover are only part of the story.
+Teachers trained in UK GCSE assessment are used to a points-based, criterion-referenced model focused on exams.
+They must move to rubric-based internal assessment, project-based learning, and conceptual understanding.
+This retraining affects mindset as well as method, so many experienced teachers resist the change, while some embrace it and leave for independent or international schools where MYP is more established.

 Recruitment is another challenge.
-There is no significant UK pool of MYP-trained teachers.
-Schools typically recruit internationally or retrain in-service staff, a riskier approach.
-Retention of newly trained staff is a known vulnerability; teachers who become confident with MYP pedagogy often move to better-resourced independent schools or international schools offering higher salaries and smaller class sizes (Independent school HR benchmarks, 2024).
+The UK does not have a large pool of MYP-trained teachers.
+Schools usually recruit internationally or retrain current staff, which carries more risk.
+Retention is also a known weakness, as teachers who become confident with MYP pedagogy often move to better-resourced independent schools or international schools with higher salaries and smaller class sizes.

-Running both programmes simultaneously creates timetabling complexity that typically increases administrative burden by 20, 30 per cent.
-You manage two assessment philosophies: rubric-based (MYP) and points-based (GCSE).
-You offer overlapping subjects, for example, Science exists in MYP as a unified, interdisciplinary unit, but GCSE requires separate Biology, Chemistry, Physics qualifications.
-Do you teach Science as MYP in Years 7, 9, then pivot to triple-award GCSE in Years 10, 11?
-That risks content gaps or duplication.
+Some subjects overlap.
+For example, Science in MYP is taught as one unified, interdisciplinary unit, but GCSE requires separate Biology, Chemistry, and Physics qualifications.
+If you teach Science as MYP in Years 7 to 9, then move to triple-award GCSE in Years 10 and 11, you risk content gaps or duplication.

 Pastoral care becomes complicated.
 Learners in Year 9 (final MYP year) face a transition decision: continue into MYP Years 10, 11 (a rare pathway), or drop MYP and enter GCSE.
 This creates anxiety for learners and parents worried about "losing" MYP investment.
 Exam hall logistics diverge: MYP projects are submitted digitally; GCSE exams are sat on specific dates with invigilators.

-Most successful dual-pathway schools manage this by staggering roll-out: Years 7, 9 are MYP-only; Year 10 onwards, learners transition to GCSE or, if the school offers IBDP post-16, to full Diploma track.
-But this requires accepting that Year 10, 11 learners will not experience the full MYP advantage.
-Single-track implementation, MYP Years 7, 11, progression to IBDP at Year 12, is operationally simpler and aligns assessment philosophy throughout the secondary journey.
+Most successful dual-pathway schools manage this by rolling MYP out in stages.
+Years 7 to 9 are MYP-only, then from Year 10 learners move to GCSE or, if the school offers IBDP post-16, to the full Diploma track.
+The trade-off is that learners in Years 10 and 11 miss the full MYP advantage.
+A single-track model, with MYP in Years 7 to 11 and IBDP from Year 12, is easier to run and keeps the same assessment philosophy through secondary school.

-For international mobility, the picture reverses.
-MYP is recognised globally by International Baccalaureate schools, international businesses, and overseas universities.
-But within the UK labour market, GCSE remains the gold standard.
+For international mobility, the picture is different.
+MYP is recognised around the world by International Baccalaureate schools, international businesses, and overseas universities.
+In the UK labour market, though, GCSE remains the gold standard.

 The MYP Adoption Journey: From Decision to Classroom (18-24 Months)